Portfolio manager Daniel Sullivan discusses what may lie ahead for the mining, energy and agriculture sectors in 2021 and beyond.

-- The demand for resources looks well supported by the long-term trends of increasing populations, prosperity and urbanization, and the shift towards a digitized, electrified and fossil fuel-free future.
+- The demand for resources looks well supported by the long-term trends of increasing populations, prosperity and urbanisation, and the shift towards a digitised, electrified and fossil fuel free future.

 2020 hammered home the futility of making annual predictions, but that should not stop investors from thinking ahead.
 As we peer into the future, notwithstanding the surprising extent of subsequent lockdowns, 2021 promises to be a year of recovery from the COVID-19 collapse of 2020.

 The mining sector currently looks attractive.
 The balance sheets of miners are generally strong, with limited uses of cash beyond returns to shareholders, underpinning dividend yields that are attractive, particularly in an ultra-low or zero interest rate environment.
 The sector also offers an inflation hedge, which could be appealing as the cycle matures amidst the US$12 trillion stimulus-driven global recovery.
 The ongoing commodity rally now implies average earnings upgrades of 20-30% for base metals companies and 50-80% for diversified miners exposed to rampant iron ore prices.
 The outlook for steel and iron ore appears favourable for early 2021.
 With Vale, one of the largest mining groups ratchetting down expectations, we believe there will not be enough low-cost supply growth to meet incremental demand, so in our view prices need to remain above long-term averages to ensure supply remains in the market.
 We expect a tight iron ore market in early 2021, a copper deficit from the second quarter, a tightly balanced aluminium market in China and similarly tight palladium and coking coal markets.
 In a tight commodity market, supply is constrained in the face of high demand, resulting in higher prices for the commodity.